 Housing costs in Ewa Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ewa Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Ewa Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ewa Beach are a mix of both white- and blue-collar jobs.
 Overall, Ewa Beach is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Ewa Beach who work in office and administrative support (10.57%), food service (9.41%), and maintenance occupations (8.25%).

 Ewa Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.